yoannfleurydev/gitweb/README.md

 - `$BROWSER` on Linux 🐧 or `%BROWSER%` on Windows 🏁 (this is a non standard variable)
 - `--browser` option given in the command line
 - the default web browser on the system

+## --remote

+`gitweb` will open the origin remote if it exists.
+You can override the behavior by giving the `--remote` flag with the custom remote you want to open.